spacemakerai/course-wasm/README.md

 #### To do

-Correct the return statement in `cost.cpp` so that the total volume is returned instead of a random number.
+Correct the return statement in `objective.cpp` so that the total volume is returned instead of a random number.

 Hint: Check out the `getTotalVolume` function.